offerte-internet/offerte-internet/readme.txt

 The only caveat is that it uses JavaScript `promise`s, which are currently supported by all major browsers, but can fail in older ones.
 I will improve this in a future update by including sensible defaults if JavaScript fails at any point.

-**Offerte Internet Widget** comes with a simple stylesheet that makes sure the information looks good by default.
+The **Offerte Internet** plugin comes with a simple stylesheet that makes sure the information looks good by default.
 You can override the styles through your own stylesheet.

 = Issues & support =
 If you see something that's not quite right you can contact me on [Twitter](https://twitter.com/Offerteinternet "Offerte Internet – L'ADSL su Twitter") or [Facebook](https://www.facebook.com/offerteinternet/ "Offerte Internet – L'ADSL su Facebook").
 I'll be happy to help with more functionalities and fixes.